Seadrill unit North Atlantic Drilling launches New York IPO

 If all the shares are subscribed and the underwriters also call their option, the offering could raise up to $144 million, according to Reuters calculations.

-The firm, which has been trading over the counter (OTC) in Oslo, has a market capitalisation about $2 billion.
+The firm, which has been trading over the counter (OTC) in Oslo, has a market capitalization about $2 billion.

 The OTC share last traded at 53.50 Norwegian crowns ($8.70) per share, falling more than 2 percent after it announced its IPO.